‘Do as I say’: Anger as some politicians ignore virus rules

 There’s a wider effect, too.
 Politicians undermining official virus messaging could make it harder to get Americans to follow precautions, especially those who may believe COVID-19 isn’t that dangerous in a country whose president has been accused of downplaying the virus that’s killed over 300,000 people.

-“They’re probably less likely to follow COVID safety guidelines,” says Jeff Stone, a psychology professor at Arizona State University.
+“They’re probably less likely to follow COVID safety guidelines,” says Jeff Stone, a psychology professor at the University of Arizona.

 Some of those with the strongest virus messaging are among the “do as I say, not as I do” crowd.
 New York Gov. Andrew Cuomo planned to host an extended family Thanksgiving until public backlash made him think twice.
 The California Assembly moved its legislative work to an NBA arena to ensure social distancing, but then a group of lawmakers headed to a restaurant together.

-Note: This story has been updated to correct that Jeff Stone is a professor at the University of Arizona, not Arizona State University.